antz22/ultimate-guide-to-flutter/README.md

 - [Plant App - Flutter UI - Speed Code](https://youtu.be/LN668OAUrK4)
 - [Online Shop App - Flutter UI - Speed Code](https://youtu.be/XBKzpTz65Io)
 - [COVID-19 App - Flutter UI - Speed Code](https://youtu.be/zx6uMCoW2gQ)

+See the [flutter_examples.dart](https://github.com/antz22/ultimate-guide-to-flutter/blob/master/code/flutter_examples.dart) file to see all the code snippets from this section of the tutorial (to use as reference).

 ## Learning Firebase